 If you want to protect the local area from pests and even your home if it is mostly made out of wood then it is extremely important to buy local wood.
 Local wood has lower chances of being contaminated by pests that are not native to the area.
 This is especially important if you tend to use a lot of firewood and your house is mostly made out of wood as well.
 The most common types of pests for wood are termites, bark beetles, and carpenter ants.

 Although large pieces of firewood are not toxic but they can be even more dangerous especially if you use a wood stove.
 The main problem with large pieces of wood is that if they do not fit in the fireplace or in the wood stove they could fall out and be a fire hazard.
-Once the end of the wood which is in the fire gets smaller due to burning, the large piece of wood will change its center of gravity which means that in one end it will be heavier and thus more likely to change position.
+Once the end of the wood is in the fire and gets smaller due to burning, the large piece of wood will change its center of gravity which means that on one end it will be heavier and thus more likely to change position.

 Although Christmas trees are not considered toxic but they can be fairly dangerous if you burn them.
 Christmas trees tend to contain a lot of sap, in addition to this if the tree is dry then it will burn extremely fast releasing a lot of smoke due to the sap.
 Dry pine needles can also pose a serious risk as they will often float above the fire due to the heat.
 In closed spaces such as a home, it is especially dangerous as due to the airborne pine needles the chimney might actually catch on fire.

 The main goal of pressure treating wood is to have it last for as long as possible, by protecting it from the elements, mold, and pests as well.
 Although pressure-treated wood tends to last several years, but it is not good for burning.
-Pressure-treated wood is often sprayed with dangerous chemicals which when burned will be released in the air, once inhaled these can do a lot of damage.
+Pressure-treated wood is often sprayed with dangerous chemicals which when burned will be released into the air, once inhaled these can do a lot of damage.

 When most people see wood pallets they see cheap firewood, the problem is that these wood pallets are made to be used outdoors and they will be treated and manufactured in order for them to last as long as possible.
-This often means that they are sprayed with chemicals to prevent mold, and water absorption, the bad news that these chemicals are extremely dangerous if inhaled, which would happen if you burn the wood pallets.
+This often means that they are sprayed with chemicals to prevent mold and water absorption, the bad news is that these chemicals are extremely dangerous if inhaled, which would happen if you burn the wood pallets.

 There are a couple of endangered species of wood which you should never run, not because they’re toxic but because it is illegal.
 Some of these endangered species are having a very hard time surviving due to numerous pests and due to habitat loss.
-The endangered species of trees are Maple Leaf Oak, American chestnut, Florida Yew, Kentucky coffee, Blue ash, Fraser Fir amongst others.
+The endangered species of trees are Maple Leaf Oak, American chestnut, Florida Yew, Kentucky coffee, Blue ash, and Fraser Fir amongst others.